 - 1. Implement a program with procedures to report and address illicit discharges including spills, and illicit connections, and procedures to address pollutants from an interconnected, adjoining MS4. - 2.
 Inform public employees, businesses, and the general public of the hazards associated with illicit discharges and improper disposal of waste. - 3.
 Implement an ordinance that effectively prohibits non-stormwater, illicit discharges into the MS4.
-Evaluate and update existing ordinances, as needed. - 4.
-Implement and document a field screening method for illicit discharges and connections, complete screening an average of 12 percent of the stormwater system per year, and track the total percentage of the MS4 screened between August 1, 2019 and December 31, 2023. - 5.
+Evaluate and update existing ordinances, as needed. - Implement and document a field screening method for illicit discharges and connections, complete screening an average of 12 percent of the stormwater system per year, and track the total percentage of the MS4 screened between August 1, 2019 and December 31, 2024. - 5.
 Publicize a public hotline number for reporting of spills and other illicit discharges; and track all calls and follow-up actions taken. - 6.
 Implement an ongoing training program for municipal field staff on identification and reporting procedures. - 7.
 Implement an ongoing program designed to address illicit discharges, including spills and illicit connections, which includes procedures for characterizing the nature and potential threats of an illicit discharge, procedures for tracing the source of an illicit discharge, and procedures for eliminating the discharge within specific timeframes. - 8.
 Implement an ongoing training program for staff responsible for identification, investigation, termination, cleanup, and reporting. - 9.
 Track and maintain records of IDDE activities following the Permit-specified format.

-- ➤ Coordination with Adjoining MS4s: The Surface Water Utility (SWU) Engineering and Surface Water (SW) Maintenance Sections will coordinate with adjacent jurisdictions to address pollutants from adjoining MS4s. - > Illicit Discharge Program Implementation: The Public Works, Community and Economic Development (CED), and Parks & Recreation Departments will implement the City's IDDE training and NPDES Spill Response Standard Operating Procedures to report, and correct or remove illicit connections and illicit discharges in the City. - Business Education and Outreach: The SWU Engineering Section will oversee Renton's partnership with ECOSS to provide spill kits and spill response education and training for businesses. - ➤ Illicit Discharge Ordinance: SWU Engineering and SW Maintenance Sections, and Community and Economic Development (CED) Code Compliance will evaluate the effectiveness of the existing ordinance for prohibiting illicit discharges. - ➤ Illicit Discharge and Illicit Connection Field Screening: The SW Maintenance Section, and Airport, Facilities, Parks & Trails, and Golf Course Divisions will use field screening methodologies from the Illicit Discharge Field Screening and Source Tracing Guidance Manual to screen for illicit connections in 12% of the storm system on average by December 31, 2023 and track the total percentage since August 1, 2019. - > Spill Hotline: The SWU Engineering Section will publicize the spill hotline to report spills and other illicit discharges. - > Staff Training: The Interdepartmental Team will train field staff on IDDE reporting and SW Maintenance will train staff on investigation, tracing, termination, and cleanup. - ➤ Record Keeping: The SWU Engineering and SW Maintenance Sections, and Airport, Facilities, Parks & Trails, and Golf Course Divisions will utilize Cityworks or similar tracking software to record IDDE activities per Permit-specified format.
+- Coordination with Adjoining MS4s: The Surface Water Utility (SWU) Engineering and Surface Water (SW) Maintenance Sections will coordinate with adjacent jurisdictions to address pollutants from adjoining MS4s. - Illicit Discharge Program Implementation: The Public Works, Community and Economic Development (CED), and Parks & Recreation Departments will implement the City's IDDE training and NPDES Spill Response Standard Operating Procedures to report, and correct or remove illicit connections and illicit discharges in the City. - Business Education and Outreach: The SWU Engineering Section will inform businesses of illicit discharge hazards and improper disposal of waste during source control inspections. - Illicit Discharge Ordinance: SWU Engineering and SW Maintenance Sections, and Community and Economic Development (CED) Code Compliance will evaluate the effectiveness of the existing ordinance for prohibiting illicit discharges. - Illicit Discharge and Illicit Connection Field Screening: The SW Maintenance Section, and Airport, Facilities, Parks & Trails, and Golf Course Divisions will use field screening methodologies from the 2020 Illicit Connection and Illicit Discharge Field Screening and Source Tracing Guidance Manual to screen for illicit connections in 12% of the storm system on average by December 31, 2024 and track the total percentage since August 1, 2019. - Spill Hotline: The SWU Engineering Section will publicize the spill hotline to report spills and other illicit discharges. - Staff Training: The Interdepartmental Team will train field staff on IDDE reporting and SW Maintenance will train staff on investigation, tracing, termination, and cleanup.
+Training is conducted annually through in-person meetings or virtually and on an asneeded basis. - Record Keeping: The SWU Engineering and SW Maintenance Sections, and Airport, Facilities, Parks & Trails, and Golf Course Divisions will utilize Cityworks or similar tracking software to record IDDE activities per Permit-specified format.